marcoRomanoFina/jazzlogs/README.md

 - Spotify playlist synchronization into a local normalized catalog
 - semantic document generation and indexing for future AI-powered recommendation experiences

-## Why this project is interesting

-JazzLogs is not just a CRUD app.
-It explores how to model:

-- editorial domain entities with distinct write flows
-- deterministic synchronization between human-curated content and external catalog data
-- semantic indexing as a derived, eventually consistent projection
-- admin-first product development before public auth and multi-user support

 ## Tech stack